Koukyosyumei/Gymbo/README.md

 ## `libgymbo`: Header-only Library

-Since gymbo consists of the header-only library, you can easily create your own symbolic execution engine.
+Since gymbo consists of the header-only library, you can easily create your own symbolic execution tool.

 ```cpp
 #include "libgymbo/compiler.h"